crissins/SkillAble-AI-Backend/readme.md

 ## Our Solution

-United Coach is an AI-powered document processing system that automatically transforms standard employment materials into accessible formats customized for different learning needs.
+Skillable AI is an AI-powered document processing system that automatically transforms standard employment materials into accessible formats customized for different learning needs.
 The solution helps job coaches save time and better serve their clients by:

 1. **Converting standard training materials into accessible formats**
    - Audio versions for audio learners or those with visual impairments